 - Travel/ hiking first aid kit

-For me, my camera is always my most important thing on my packing list for Cairns.
-I think it’s safe to say that everyone will want some sort of device to capture all of the epic memories on their Cairns trip.
+For me, my camera is always the most important thing on my packing list for Cairns.
+I think it's safe to say that everyone will want some sort of device to capture the epic memories of their Cairns trip.